 Though the town does stage a very nice Art and Wine Festival.
 That’s the festival a town holds to attract people with money to spend — when it doesn’t have anything special to be festive about.
 The tee is lovely; the Hawaiian shirt just makes it special.

 To give Capitola credit: they kept their popular Begonia Festival going for decades after the county lost its last begonia grower.
-I believe that they finally ended it in 2017, when the last begonia grower the next county over went out of business.
+I believe that they finally ended it in 2017, when even the last begonia grower the next county over went out of business.
 There was no place left to get begonias for the various festivities, especially the decorated boat parade.

 I don’t have any Begonia Festival tees, but I stole one off the Internet, and a graphic of the festival poster from 2016, which I do own.
 I’d say, “You’ll get the feel from these,” but it’s all over the place.
 The Lion King?
 Really?